orlof/dcpu-admiral/README.md

 </pre>

 Admiral also has a built-in text editor to facilitate software development in deep space colonies.
-It is started by calling:
+It is started by calling edit(). edit() returns the edited text as string that can be assigned to a variable.
+To exit the editor type CTRL (press AND release) followed by x.
+If you want to discard your editing, use CTRL followed by c, which will return the original string instead of the edited version.

     result=edit()

-To exit the editor press CTRL (press AND release) followed by x.
-If you want to discard your editing, use CTRL followed by c.
+    print edit()

-If you later need to edit your text, it can be done by specifying a string argument for edit():
+If you need to edit an existing text, you can give a string argument for edit():

     result=edit(result)

 Since Admiral is pure interpreter all strings are callable (i.e. can be used as functions):

 <pre>
+>'print "Hello World"'()
+Hello World
 >'print arg1'(arg1='Hello World again!')
 Hello World again!
 </pre>